Updated June 9, 2023

 Difference Between Modem vs Router

-In the following article, we will discuss on Modem vs Router.
-A Modem is called as modulator and demodulator.
-The modem device receives the digital signal from the computer, modulates it and sends the signal as an analog signal to telephone lines.
+The following article provides an outline for Modem vs Router.
+A Modem is called a modulator and demodulator.
+The modem device receives the computer’s digital signal, modulates it, and sends the signal as an analog signal to telephone lines.
 It can also demodulate the signal in the same process.
 The modem behaves as a translator between the internet available in public and the computer network.
 Without a modem, the computer cannot access the internet.
 The modem transmits the data in packet forms in the data link layer.
-And its purpose to bring the information received from the internet to the computer.
+And its purpose of bringing the information received from the internet to the computer.
 It does not scan or screen the data packets received.
-For a single computer connection, the Modem itself can be connected using an Ethernet port and its cable which connects to the Internet.
+For a single computer connection, the Modem itself can be connected using an Ethernet port and its cable, which connects to the Internet.

 Illustration of Modem connected to Router:

 Routers are devices that route the data from one LAN to another LAN.
 The data packets are forwarded between networks.
-Router carries packets and typically forward from one router to another through internetworking to the destination by managing the traffic and directs the packets through the internet.
+Router carries packets and typically forwards from one router to another through internet working to the destination by managing the traffic and directing the packets through the internet.
 Routers can connect two or more different networks.
 Routers work in a manner where only authorized machines are allowed to connect other systems.
-It also keeps track of activity by logging to files.
+It also keeps track of activity by logging into files.

 Head to Head Comparison between Modem vs Router (Infographics)